-Information on restless legs syndrome, also known as RLS.
+Info on restless legs syndrome, or RLS.
 Causes, symptoms, natural treatments and home remedies from alternative medicine.
-Get help and relief now.
+What to do for restless legs.

-The annoying restless legs disorder is the fourth leading cause of insomnia, because the most significant restless legs syndrome symptom is the irresistible urge to move the legs, especially at night.
+What is RLS?
+The most significant sign of RLS is the irresistible urge to move the legs at night.
 Instead of sleeping, people get up and walk, depriving themselves of needed rest.
 It's more common in women and in those over 60.
 It usually shows up in middle age or later.

 Pregnancy can create deficiencies in iron, folate and magnesium.
 Check with your doctor about blood monitoring and supplementation.